canaryhealth/pyramid_jitt/doc/manual.rst

 asynchronously to the base HTML page, immediately after the HTML has been delivered to the client.
 This channel typically contains the majority of templates required for the application, but not for the initial rendering.
-It channel is not access-controlled.
+This channel is NOT access-controlled.

 Channel ``protected``
 ---------------------

-This channel comprises the deferred templates that should not be delivered to the public; they are loaded asynchronously after the application authenticates the user.
+This channel comprises the deferred templates that should not be delivered to the public: they are loaded asynchronously after the application authenticates the user.